Festival Information

 Overview

-The Edinburgh Festival Fringe is the world's largest performing arts festival, taking place annually in Edinburgh, Scotland, for three weeks in August.
-Established in 1947 as an unofficial offshoot of the Edinburgh International Festival, the Fringe has grown into a major cultural event.
+The Edinburgh Festival Fringe is the world’s largest arts festival, transforming the city of Edinburgh into a creative playground every August.
+Founded in 1947 as an alternative to the official Edinburgh International Festival, the Fringe has since grown into a cultural powerhouse that welcomes artists and audiences from across the globe.

 Location